-You don’t have to go far to enjoy the stunning fall foliage.
-Richmond and the surrounding counties are loaded with plenty of FREE parks and fun natural places for kids and adults where you can capture the bright reds, orange and yellow leaves blazing in the trees and underfoot.
+You don’t have to go far to enjoy the stunning nature right here in the Richmond area.
+The city and the surrounding counties of Henrico, Chesterfield, Goochland and Hanover are loaded with plenty of FREE parks and fun natural places for kids and adults where you can capture the bright reds, orange and yellow leaves blazing in the trees and underfoot.
 Most of the city, county and state parks are FREE and accessible for activities as diverse as hiking along the James River, throwing a Frisbee or canoeing on a lake.
 Check websites for prices for special events, exhibits, rentals, and other costs.
 While this listing is alphabetical, the addresses identify the geopolitical location of the parks, specifying if the attraction is in the Richmond City or the counties of Chesterfield, Henrico, Goochland or Hanover for easier understanding of the place’s proximity and features.
 ENJOY!

 Featured locations and the parks therein include:

 - Chesterfield County: A Playground for Katie and Friends, Pocahontas State Park, Robius Landing Park, Robius Landing, Rockwood

 - Henrico County: Armour House & Gardens at Meadowview Park, Cheswick Park, Crump Park Playground and Meadow Farm Museum, Deep Run Park, Deep Bottom Park, Dorey Park, Springfield Park, Three Lakes Park & Nature Center

 - Goochland County: Arts Academy of Goochland, Central Recreation Complex (Old Middle School), Courthouse Trails, Goochland Sports Complex (Old High School), Hidden Rock Park, Leakes Mill Park, Reynolds Recreation Complex , Tucker Park at Maidens

 - Powhatan County: including Powhatan State Park